 How To Lower High Chloride Levels In Blood?

-One of the best ways to manage hyperchloremia is lifestyle changes.
+One of the best ways to manage hyperchloremia or high chloride in blood is by making lifestyle changes.
 If it is due to dehydration, then you need to drink plenty of water every day.
 You can also change into a healthier and balanced diet and avoid drinks such as alcohol and caffeine.

 If this is due to a kidney problem, then you need to seek a specialist.
 If this is due to your medication, your doctor may prescribe a different drug or change the dosage of your medication.